Why should I worry about oral cancer?

 Manual oral cancer exam

 Our manual oral cancer screening includes palpation of your head and neck region.
 Since oral cancer travels through the head and neck lymph nodes, it’s important to examine this area carefully.
 We feel for any firm or swollen lymph nodes that may be a warning sign.
 During your exam, we palpate your occipital, postauricular, preauricular, anterior cervical, posterior cervical, supraclavicular, submandibular and submental lymph nodes.
 Suspicious nodes typically manifest themselves as a firm and non-tender nodule.

 What happens if a suspicious lesion is detected?

-We use Bio/Screen to assist us in early detection of cancerous and pre-cancerous lesions.
+One of the technologies we use to screen for early cancerous and pre-cancerous lesions is known as the Bio/Screen.
 Bio/Screen is an oral cancer detection tool which emits a blue light.
-This blue light is designed to detect changes in tissue which are invisible to the naked eye.
-If we detect a suspicious lesions, we will followup in two weeks.
-Should the lesion persists, we will perform a biopsy or make appropriate referral for further evaluation.
+This blue light is designed to detect subtle changes in our gum tissue which are invisible to the naked eye.
+Using Bio/Screen helps detect lesions which are invisible to the practitioners naked eye.
+If we detect a suspicious lesions using Bio/Screed, we will make followup recommendations or perform a biopsy.

 Oral cancer screening in San Clemente, Orange County:

 If you need to have an oral cancer screening then give us a call today.
 Contact us by calling (949) 481-2540 or book your appointment online.
 As part of your new patient exam we will perform our visual and manual oral cancer examination.
 We will look for any suspicious cancerous or pre-cancerous looking lesions.
 Additionally, we will review your risk factors and make recommendation to help reduce your chances of developing oral cancer.
 If you have any questions regaring oral cancer diagnosis feel free to contact us.